 Chocolate Soldier, Teddy Bear Cactus, Panda Plant, Panda Bear Plant, Cocoon Plant, Velvet Leaf Kalanchoe, Pussy Ears, Plush Plant

-Kalanchoe tomentosa 'Chocolate Soldier' is a beautiful succulent shrub that grows slowly up to 2.6 feet (80 cm) tall.
-Stems are erect, branched at the base, and densely hairy, with the base becoming woody with age.
+Kalanchoe tomentosa 'Chocolate Soldier' is a beautiful succulent shrub that slowly grows up to 2.6 feet (80 cm) tall.
+Stems are erect, branched at the base, densely hairy, with the base becoming woody with age.
 It has narrower leaves than Kalanchoe tomentosa and thicker dark chocolate brown margins.
 Flowers are small, bell-shaped, and yellow-green with dark brown petal tips.

 USDA hardiness zone 9a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Locate the indoor Panda Plant in medium to bright light.
 As with most succulents, the soil should be allowed to dry between waterings.
 In fact, watering is a limited part of Panda Plant care.
 When you do water, do so completely while giving the plant the infrequent drink.